-Tinnitus pillows can be used to treat tinnitus at sleep times, but what about improving tinnitus during waking hours?
-Your own personal toolkit of CBT, mindfulness based therapy, relaxation techniques and sound therapy is available through the Oto app.
+Tinnitus pillows can be used to reduce tinnitus intrusion at sleep times, but what about improving tinnitus during waking hours?
+Your own personal toolkit of CBT techniques, mindfulness practice, relaxation techniques and sound enrichment is available through the Oto app.
 The good news is that you can access a free trial to experiment with finding a tinnitus masker that is right for you.

 The Oto app also offers sleep support to reduce the impact of tinnitus at bedtime and get a better night's rest.

 Check out Oto's Tinnitus Support Group, a supportive community for individuals with tinnitus or related conditions to receive regular tips and tricks from the expert team at Oto!